Brain Injury Waiver (BI)

 A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

 This program helps people with a Brain Injury who need extra support to live in their communities.
 You can get these extra services along with your regular Health First Colorado benefits.
 Nursing facility and long-term hospital care are not covered while you get waiver services.
-Getting waiver services won’t change supports that you may get from other public programs or from your family or community.
+Getting waiver services won’t change supports that you may get from other public programs, your family or community.

-You must meet financial and program requirements to get HCBS-BI waiver services.
+You must meet financial and program requirements to get Home and Community Based Services Brain Injury (HCBS-BI) waiver services.
 You must also be willing to get services in your home or community.

 Level of Care Requirement

-- You must need long-term services like you would get in a nursing home or a hospital.
+- You must need long-term services as you would get in a nursing home or a hospital.

 - You must be 16 years or older.